Preheat your oven to 450 F.

 Acorn squash is a dark-skinned winter squash with yellowish orange flesh and a slightly nutty flavor.
 In many parts of the country, acorn squash comes into season around the first frost, which is right when people with basil planted outdoors need to use it all up or dry it.
 Combine the two ingredients into a delicious dish packed with vitamin C, dietary fiber, thiamin, vitamin B6, magnesium, potassium and manganese.
-Add this to my Recipe Box.

 - Acorn squash

 - Cutting board